 Bottom line, unless you’re a member of the Kennedy family, do not under any circumstance call your boss and slur something to him about not being able to legally drive this early in the morning.

-If you just want to be brutally truthful and you happen to be a Packers fan, give the old boss an excuse that’s both believable and amusing.
-Tell him a large gentleman dressed in black and gold smacked you in the chops, heisted your foam-rubber cheesehead, and made you Lambeau leap.
+If you just want to be brutally truthful and you happen to be a Giants fan, give the old boss an excuse that’s both believable and amusing.
+Tell him a large gentleman dressed in big blue smacked you in the chops, heisted your pair of Brady-inspired Uggs.
+I mean, the guy's not gonna make you walk to work barefoot...is he?

 Brighten his morning with this little nugget of information and you might be finishing off stale pork rinds and watching re-runs of Good Times all week.